Tag Archive for: horse in work

 We would love to welcome you to our FeedXL Horse Nutrition Facebook Group.
 Ask questions and have them answered by PhD and Masters qualified equine nutritionists and spend time with like-minded horse owners.
 It’s free!

-I don’t know if you have noticed, but there are LOTS of different electrolyte supplements on the market!
+There is a plethora of different electrolyte supplements on the market!
 Pastes, powders, liquids – and they are all so different… making it really hard to know which ones are best.

 The job of an electrolyte supplement is to replace the electrolytes lost in your horse’s sweat… namely sodium, chloride and potassium (the three major ones) as well as magnesium and calcium.

 Quick Tip: Forages are usually high in potassium.
-So when your horse is being fed a forage based diet, there is normally plenty of potassium in the diet to meet requirements during normal training periods.
+So when your horse is being fed a forage-based diet, there is normally plenty of potassium in the diet to meet requirements during normal training periods.
 Which means the two main electrolytes your horse needs added to the diet are sodium and chloride.
 And together, these electrolytes are ordinary table salt… so topping up electrolytes is often as simple and inexpensive as adding salt to your horse’s diet!

 For an electrolyte to do a good job of replacing the electrolyte minerals your horse loses when sweating, it should be at least 80% ‘salts’ and 20% or less glucose or other base or filler.

-Specifically, these high quality products should be 20 – 25% sodium, 43 – 48% chloride, 10 – 12% potassium and also have smaller amounts of magnesium and calcium (normally 1 to 2%).
+Specifically, these high-quality products should be 20 – 25% sodium, 43 – 48% chloride, 10 – 12% potassium and also have smaller amounts of magnesium and calcium (normally 1 to 2%).

-If you put one of these high quality products into FeedXL, for a 450 kg (990 lb) horse in very heavy work, at a dose of 60 grams per day, this is how it should look (with JUST it in the diet):
+If you put one of these high-quality products into FeedXL, for a 450 kg (990 lb) horse in very heavy work, at a dose of 60 grams per day, this is how it should look (with JUST it in the diet):

 High Quality Electrolyte